realcc/currency-exchanger/README.md

 - **Currency Details:** Explore details of specific currency pairs.
 - **Historical Data:** View historical exchange rates through charts.

+In order to minimize the Fixer API Call due to limited 100 calls per month for a free plan, the responses are cached with the following predefined duration.

+- **Currency Rate:** 1 day
+- **Symbols:** 1 week
+- **Historical Data:** End of month

 ## Getting Started

 Follow these steps to get the project up and running on your local machine.